BarkhatovAndrew/survivalsimulator/README.md

 # survival simulator

-just training DOM and SCSS
+A simple game I made to practice with a DOM and some CSS.